Notification rules

 notify

-Section titled “notify”The list takes at least one entry.
-Each entry is one of: a
+Section titled “notify”You need at least one entry.
+Each one is either a [[notifier]] id

-[[notifier]] id declared elsewhere in the file (e.g.
+you’ve declared elsewhere in the file (e.g. "slack-ops"); the literal

-sends to #deploys for this rule only.
-The form of <target>
+credentials and sends to #deploys for this rule only.
+What <target>

 worked example.

-rules: if two rules both match an event and both list slack-ops,
+two rules both fire on an event and both list slack-ops, the channel

 Per-task notifications